 - Self-carrying and how to use an epinephrine auto-injector (discuss readiness to self-carry with your child’s doctor)

-- Knowing what their body might do if they were to have a reaction
+- Knowing what their body might do if they were to have an allergic reaction

 - Telling a grownup if they start to have an allergic reaction at school

 - Reporting any bullying or harassment by staff or students

 - Sitting with their classmates in the cafeteria